Félix Aráuz

 In 1967, Aráuz married Nila Villafuerte Estrada, older sister of Juan Villafuerte.
 Aráuz, Juan Villafuerte and José Carreño had a very close friendship forged at the School of Fine Arts.
-In the same year, Arauz received a government scholarship to travel to the United States with the fellow master painter Gilberto Almeida a member of the VAN group, an artist collective founded by Enrique Tábara and Aníbal Villacís and Jaime Villa in order to study galleries and museums throughout New York, Philadelphia, Washington, Chicago, San Francisco, Los Angeles and Miami.
+In the same year, Aráuz received a government scholarship to travel to the United States with the fellow master painter Gilberto Almeida a member of the VAN group, an artists' collective founded by Enrique Tábara, Aníbal Villacís, and Jaime Villa in order to study galleries and museums throughout New York, Philadelphia, Washington, Chicago, San Francisco, Los Angeles, and Miami.

 In 1970, arranged through his friend, Jaime Andrade, Aráuz exhibited two paintings at the Pan American Union in Washington, D.C. and at Gallery Kromex in New York.
 Both exhibits were considered notable.
 In 1971, Aráuz obtained The Great Prize of Julio National Hall in Guayaquil.

 In 1987, Aráuz traveled to Basel, Switzerland to exhibit with his friend Eloísa Melo.
 From there, Aráuz traveled to Brussels and exhibited with Víctor Mideros.
-Finally, Aráuz met up with longtime friend and colleague Jose Carreño in Paris.
+Finally, Aráuz met up with longtime friend and colleague José Carreño in Paris.

-Aráuz has been a professor at the School of Fine Arts since 1966 and continues to paint in his studio in Guayaquil, Ecuador.
+Aráuz was a professor at the School of Fine Arts beginning in 1966 and continued to paint in his studio in Guayaquil, Ecuador.

+Aráuz died on 28 February 2024, at the age of 88.